zaksoyer/tmidevbottool/README.md

 | TO iNSTALL |
 +------------+

-Clone the folder, setup the .env file and launch it all!
+Clone the folder, run `npm install`, setup the .env file and launch!

+Simple as 1, 2, 3!

 #### **THANKS for using TDBT, TMi Dev Bot Tool**